 - Larger-than-normal orders

-- Orders that include several of the same item
+- Orders that include several of the same items

-- Transactions with similar account numbers and/or same first 6 digits (same BIN)
+- Transactions with similar account numbers and/or the same first 6-digits (same BIN)

 - Sales processed through the Deaf Relay System

 - Cardholders asking for Wires or funds through Western Union

 - Sales that seem “Too Good to be True”

 - Large-dollar donations or numerous small-dollar donations (i.e., $5, $10, etc.)

 Take every precaution at the point of sale as it is important to take extra steps such as:

 - AVS (Address Verification) is a match

 - Verify the CVV (3-digit security code) is a match